nixworks/public/news/2013/01/15/index.md

 ##### 2013 horse meat contamination in burgers scandal
 ### [2013 horse meat contamination in burgers scandal: The Republic of Ireland's Food Safety Authority says that horse DNA has been found in some beefburgers on sale in UK and Irish supermarkets. ](/news/2013/01/15/2013-horse-meat-contamination-in-burgers-scandal-the-republic-of-ireland-s-food-safety-authority-says-that-horse-dna-has-been-found-in-some.md)
-_Context: 2013 horse meat contamination in burgers scandal, DNA, Irish, UK, beefburger, horse, supermarket_
+_Context: 2013 horse meat contamination in burgers scandal, British, DNA, Irish, beefburger, horse, supermarket_

 ##### Crash
 ### [2013 Saltsjobanan train crash: A Saltsjobanan commuter train crashes into a residential building in the upscale Stockholm suburb of Saltsjobaden seriously injuring one person. ](/news/2013/01/15/2013-saltsjapbanan-train-crash-a-saltsjapbanan-commuter-train-crashes-into-a-residential-building-in-the-upscale-stockholm-suburb-of-saltsj.md)